nunomalta/payload-storage-bunny/README.md

 }
 ```

-When enabled, files are uploaded directly from the browser to Bunny's servers through a secure proxy endpoint.
-This bypasses any file size limitations imposed by serverless platforms like Vercel.
+When enabled, files are uploaded directly from the browser to Bunny's servers, bypassing any file size limitations imposed by serverless platforms like Vercel.

-**Important**: Client uploads use a server proxy to keep your API keys secure.
-The client never has direct access to your Bunny API credentials.
+**Important Security Note**: Client uploads require your Bunny API keys to be available in the browser.
+While this is necessary for direct uploads, ensure your API keys have minimal required permissions and consider using environment variables that are only available in your build environment.

+**CORS Configuration**: You may need to configure CORS in your Bunny Storage Zone to allow uploads from your domain.
+In your Bunny Storage Zone settings, add your website's domain to the allowed origins.

+**How it works**:
+- Regular files: Uploaded directly to Bunny Storage from the browser
+- Video files: Server creates a video entry in Bunny Stream, then the browser uploads the video file directly
+- All uploads are authenticated and validated through your access control settings

 ### Cache Purging Configuration